 - Plantain Rice with Black Beans – yep, that’s right, we’re making rice out of plantains.
 Green ones, to be exact.
 All you need to do is give the plantains some quick pulses in the food processor and you’ve got what looks to me like a pseudo-rice/couscous-textured situation that I love to add cooked black beans to.
 It’s slightly sweet and tropical – and deliciously different from the norm!

 - Pineapple Salsa – plantains + pineapple + fish….why not stay with the tropical theme?
 Adding a good dose of cucumber and spring radish gives this a clean feeling and such gorgeous color.
 Really – it’s hard to stop staring at it and make yourself actually eat the salsa.

 - Fish – cut into strips, seasoned, and simply pan-seared.
 My favorite fish options for this recipe are mahi mahi, cod, or halibut.
 Go with cod if you’re nervous about cooking fish – it’s a more economical choice with a mild flavor that will please many tastes.

 - Garnishes – keep it simple with fresh avocado, cilantro if you like, and some healthy doses of a good Mexican hot sauce for a kick of spice.

-Did you make this recipe?
+Did you make these fish taco bowls?
 If so, I’d love to hear how it turned out for you!
 Leave a comment below or tag a photo of your creation on Instagram with @sweetcayenne5 – you can also snap me @sweetcayenne.
 It’s always fun to connect with you :)0